jerolimov/atom-show-in-system/README.md

-# [atom.io](http://atom.io) package to open files or directories within the system file manager
+## [atom.io](http://atom.io) package to open files or directories within the system file manager

+A really tiny package which adds two new entries to the file-view context-menu and to the context-menu of the tab-view.

+The first one will open the system file manager and will mark the selected file while the second option will open the file with the default system application.

 ![Screenshot](https://github.com/jerolimov/atom-open-within-system/raw/master/screenshot.png)